-1. What kind of apples should I use to make fruit salsa?
-I prefer using sweet apples that don’t brown easily such as like ambrosia apples but any apples will work!
+I prefer using sweet apples that don’t brown easily, such as ambrosia apples, but any apples will work!

-2. What other fruits can I add?
-You can add whatever fruits you want.
+This fruit salsa is very versatile, so you can add whatever fruits you want!
 Try adding diced pineapple, blueberries, diced pears, and diced mangos.